AWS Security15 min read

 Founder & AWS Cloud Architect

-Run AI Locally for AWS Security Work with Ollama - Your Data Never Leaves Your Machine
+Run AI Locally for AWS Security Work with Ollama, your data never leaves your machine

 Every prompt you send to ChatGPT, Claude, or Gemini travels to a data center, gets processed on someone else's hardware, and leaves a record on someone else's servers.